csc-training/intro-to-dl/day2/Exercise_5.md

 There is another, small dataset [Aliens and predators](imgs/avp.png) (avp) with 694 training and 200 validation images in the directory `/scratch/project_462001275/data/avp` on LUMI.
 Modify the scripts for _Dogs vs. cats_ to classify between them.
+There is no test dataset, use the validation dataset as the test dataset in this case.